vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 plan to make active efforts to articulate meta policies in collaboration with Issa and Sebastian.

-## Rethinking exercise
+## Rethinking exercise (Q2 or Q3 2024)

-I've stuck to a reasonable routine of exercise since late 2021/early 2022, with slight modifications.
-I'd like to rethink my exercise routine, including possibly adding new types of exercise and upping the weights I lift, in Q3 2023.
-By that time, I expect to also have a bit more free time, which will allow me to dive deeper and do more experimentation.
+I added a few exercises (Buteyko-style control pause breath holds, hand gripper exercises) in Q3 2023.
+I also do occasional flexibility exercises.

+I expect to do my next round of rethinking exercise in Q2 2024 or Q3 2024.

-## Family planning work starting Q3 2023
+## Family planning work starting Q4 2023

 I want to think systematically about having a family -- the search for a life partner, the various steps involved with having kids, and more.
 I've been thinking off and on about this but haven't been systematically documenting my thoughts.
-In Q3 2023 and Q4 2023 I'm going to start writing (private) notes documenting my thoughts on a variety of aspects of this.
+In Q4 2023 I'm going to start writing (private) notes documenting my thoughts on a variety of aspects of this.
 The hope is that this could inform relevant actions in 2023 such as searching for a partner or looking into other life change options.

 I'm probably not going to say a lot about this publicly except that I'm thinking about the topic.